souffle-lang/souffle-lang.github.io/pages/docs/rules.md

 Qualifiers are used to set a query plan for a rule.
 The qualifer `.plan` let's the programmer chose a query plan for a rule.

 ## Syntax
-In the following, we define type declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
+In the following, we define rule declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).

 ### Rule